 - 2 tablespoons milk

-In a large skillet, preheat oil to 350 degrees.
+- In a large skillet, preheat oil to over medium high heat

-Sprinkle both sides of tomatoes with kosher salt and pepper.
+- Sprinkle both sides of tomatoes with salt and pepper.

-Coat tomatoes with flour, then egg wash, then breadcrumbs.
+- Coat tomatoes with flour, then egg wash, then cornmeal.